 You have several options for gaining insight into the productivity of regular staff, but remote working is a different ball game.
-There’s always been the growing trend of businesses switching to remote workers.
+There’s always been a growing trend of businesses switching to remote workers.
 Now, the COVID-19 pandemic has finally made it somewhat essential and no longer a luxury for most corporations.

 Brick-and-mortar businesses have begun to find ways to serve their customers while social distancing.
 However, most organizations have gone entirely or partially remote.
-They’ve discovered that not only does working remotely help avoid physical contact, it’s also massively beneficial to their organization.
+They’ve discovered that not only does working remotely help avoid physical contact, but it’s also massively beneficial to their organization.

 When your employees work from home, will they be disciplined enough to get work done?
 How do you know that they’re using work hours for your business?
 Are they really less productive working from home?

 Before answering these questions, you must trust them and let them know that you do.
 Maura Thomas from RegainYourTime gives her two cents on trusting remote workers:

 To effectively manage remote workers, supervisors must believe—unless they have evidence to the contrary—that people are working even if they are not in the office.
 What’s required are metrics to refute or confirm anecdotal evidence and personal assumptions.

 Therefore, although you seek ways to measure their productivity better, you have to trust that they are doing their best unless the metrics say differently.

 This article contains opinions, advice, and tools utilized by renowned organizations regarding how they evaluate the value specific remote staff bring into their company.

 #1.
 Value output over the work put in